 Note that requests for officers are required 72 hours in advance of the event for one officer, and an additional 24 hours’ notice is required for every additional officer requested.
 If you use a building after hours, be sure to contact security to ensure that the doors are unlocked.

 Asking guests to RSVP is a standard event procedure.
-Whether it is an email or printed invitation, it’s recommended to give guests the option to either email or phone their attendance.
-It’s important to always give a deadline date early enough to allow time to give a final count to caterers or to make follow-up phone calls to those who have not responded.
+Whether you utilize an email or printed invitation, it’s important to always give a deadline date early enough to allow time to give a final count to caterers or to make follow-up phone calls to those who have not responded.

-To make your event run smoothly, it is helpful to have an event brief.
+To make your event run smoothly, it is helpful to utilize an event brief.
 Event briefs are a convenient way to include your event schedule and all important contacts on one page.
 This helps you, the event organizer, to prevent or fix any unexpected problems that may arise before or during the event.
 A brief also lets event participants, such as speakers or special guests, know what they have to do and when.
 Here is a sample event brief.
 Another exists on the University Events tools page.

 Some standard operating tools you may wish to incorporate include: